mdmornin/mdmornin.github.io/README.md

 ![Me](assets/Self.jpg)
 ## About Me

-I am a graduate student at IUPUI interested in how alcohol affects cognition.
+I am a postdoctoral fellow at the University of New Mexico Health Science Campus and I am interested in how alcohol affects cognition.
 Broadly, I hope to utilize cutting-edge in vivo electrophysiology recording techniques and analysis methods to further our understanding of how acute alcohol intoxication affects decision making, memory, and inhibition.

-I will be graduating no-later than the Spring of 2023 and I am currently on the market for post doctoral positions.
 An updated CV can be found here [here](https://github.com/mdmornin/mitchellmorningstar.github.io/blob/master/morningstar_cv.pdf) and an NIH Biosketch can be found [here](https://github.com/mdmornin/mitchellmorningstar.github.io/blob/master/Morningstar_NIHBiosketch.pdf).

 ## Papers